JeromeBlanchet/jeromeblanchet/README.md

 •Bachelor's in Mathematics from Montreal University & Master's in Econometric from Sherbrooke University (-2011)

 ### Public & Private Repositories
 Please find below all my public projects.
-I am currently workin on many private project.
-Please contact me in for details about these private repositories.
+I am currently working on several private project.
+Please contact me for details about these private repositories.